To review milestones and phases, from product introduction through to end of support, take a look at Solace’s Product Lifecycle Policy.

 Whether you’re a developer working on a POC, or a CTO who needs to make sure their messaging service is working around the globe and around the clock, Solace has support options to match your budget and use case.

-Solace PubSub+: A family of message brokers that is comprised of Solace PubSub+ appliance, Solace PubSub+ software message broker, and Solace PubSub+ Cloud.
+Solace PubSub+: A family of products that is comprised of Solace PubSub+ Event Broker and Solace PubSub+ Cloud.

-Solace PubSub+ appliance: Purpose-built hardware offerings of Solace PubSub+.
-The appliance includes SolOS – a software package of operating system, firmware and associated environment and executables that runs on the appliance.
+SolOS: A software package of operating system, firmware and associated environment and executables that runs on the Solace PubSub+ Appliance.

 Business Day: Monday to Friday.